mdlacasse/ARP-Lab/README.md

 ## Capabilities
 ARP Lab contains historical data from 1928 to last year and can generate scenarios using this data, or using random data created from historical statistics.
-It has many graphing capabilities as well as many heuristics to optimize wealth over the time span of a scenario.
-These include smart banking strategies, coordinated assets allocations between types of accounts and between spouses, and a basic Roth conversion optimizer still under development.
+It has many graphing capabilities as well as many heuristics for optimizing wealth over the time span of a scenario.
+These include smart banking strategies, coordinated assets allocations between types of accounts and between spouses, and a Roth conversion optimizer using a Monte Carlo approach.

 ## Rules and assumptions
 ARP Lab relies on a few implicit assumptions: